 The 10-second takeaway

-For the quarter ended June 30 (Q2), Reynolds American missed estimates on revenue and beat expectations on earnings per share.
+For the quarter ended June 30 (Q2), Reynolds American met expectations on revenues and beat slightly on earnings per share.

-Compared to the prior-year quarter, revenue shrank and GAAP earnings per share increased significantly.
+Compared to the prior-year quarter, revenue was unchanged.
+GAAP earnings per share grew.

-Reynolds American booked revenue of $2.18 billion.
-The seven analysts polled by S&P Capital IQ expected sales of $2.24 billion on the same basis.
-GAAP reported sales were 4.0% lower than the prior-year quarter's $2.27 billion.
+Reynolds American tallied revenue of $2.18 billion.
+The seven analysts polled by S&P Capital IQ looked for sales of $2.19 billion on the same basis.
+GAAP reported sales were the same as the prior-year quarter's.

 Source: S&P Capital IQ.
 Quarterly periods.
 Dollar amounts in millions.
 Non-GAAP figures may vary to maintain comparability with estimates.